What is Addiction

 Outpatient addiction treatment typically takes place in addiction specific counselling centres or ‘dayhabs’ as they are commonly known.
 This model of treatment is usually appropriate for people who are suffering from addictions but who are still functional.

 Clients who attend outpatient treatment here at our centre in Hong Kong are still able to attend their jobs and family lives, because most of the sessions are held out of office hours.
-Some of our clients have a need for both inpatient and outpatient, and so they will attend The Cabin Dayhab after attending our inpatient facility initially.
+Some of our clients have a need for both inpatient and outpatient treatment, and so they will attend The Cabin Hong Kong dayhab after attending our inpatient facility initially.

 How is Addiction Treated